-3. Cindy Stancil
+4. Cindy Stancil

-Cindy Stancil, LNHA serves as the member and chairman of the Pisgah Estates Unit Owners Association Board of Directors.
+Cindy Stancil, LNHA is the Vice President of Operations Support of Liberty Living Management.
 Cindy started her career in assisted living as the Administrator of Northridge Retirement Village in Raleigh, North Carolina in 1985.
 After four years of service, she moved to Wilmington, North Carolina, to open a new assisted living community, Liberty Commons Assisted Living.
-Over the past 39 years, Mrs. Stancil's responsibilities have grown from being the Administrator of an assisted living community to budgeting and training, policy and procedures development and implementation, research, design and development of nursing home, independent, and assisted living projects.
+For over forty years, Mrs. Stancil's responsibilities have grown from being the Administrator of an assisted living community to budgeting and training, policy and procedures development and implementation, research, design and development of nursing home, independent, and assisted living projects.

-Cindy has served as a Board Member of the North Carolina Assisted Living Association as current Secretary and past President.
+Cindy has served as a Board Member of the North Carolina Assisted Living Association as past Secretary and past President.
 She has worked in Task Force groups such as "The Star Rating program", the MUST pre-screening form, etc. with the Medical Care Commission, Division of Medical Assistance and Division of Health Services Regulation.
 Mrs. Stancil is a Licensed Assisted Living Administrator as well as a Licensed Nursing Home Administrator.

-4. Nicole Cook
+5. Nicole Cook

-Nicole Cook, RN LNHA provides operational support to Liberty Living Management team in the role of Regional Operations Manager.
+Nicole Cook, RN LNHA provides operational support to Liberty Living Management team in the role of VP of Operations.
 Nicole is a native of Nashville, Tennessee, educated in North Carolina and has enjoyed a career in Healthcare for over 25 years.
 Nicole is an RN and is also licensed as a Nursing Home Administrator.
 Spending her career in both clinical and operational management, Nicole brings years of patient care and operational leadership to the team.
 With a passion for customer service and a dedication to quality patient care, she is active in ensuring that our Liberty Living communities provide the best possible experience for those we serve.
 Nicole resides in Wilmington, NC with her husband and daughter.